mihai-vlc/sfcc-docs-vscode/README.md

 ## Features

 -   Search panel in the activity bar
--   Details penel available as a sideview
+-   Details panel available as a sideview
 -   Search the current selection/word under the cursor
 -   Previous/Next page navigation in the documentation details page
--   Panel for browsing the table of contents

 ## Installation